plasmatech8/string-guardian-discord-bot/README.md

 npm run db:reset
 ```

-Ensure Ngrok is installed and run it to provide a reverse proxy to access your locally-running bot:
+Ensure Ngrok is installed and run it to provide a reverse proxy to access your
+locally-running bot:
 ```bash
 ngrok 8787
 ```

-Copy the global URL and paste it into the "Interactions URL" input on the discord website.
+Copy the global URL and paste it into the "Interactions URL" input for your App
+in the Discord developer portal.

 You can now install the bot onto a Discord server and test your locally-running code.

 </details>